Get in Touch

 PLC Diagnostics and Fault Finding

-• Applying a structured troubleshooting workflow.
+• Applying a structured approach to troubleshooting workflows.

 Practical Troubleshooting Workshop

-• Addressing common startup, I/O, and program issues.
+• Addressing common issues related to startup, I/O, and program logic.

 • Tracing signals and confirming expected machine behavior.

-• Documenting findings and corrective actions.
+• Documenting findings and documenting corrective actions.

 Wrap-Up and Recommended Next Steps